Turning Technology Into Customer Demand

 • It's not enough to think your compelling story will be automagically carried through the design and development of the product

-Product strategy is an essential part of finding your way from a technology that works on the bench to a manufactured item in someone's hand, on their lab bench, or anywhere in their life.
+Product strategy, project management, and systems engineering are essential to finding your way from a technology that works on the bench to a manufactured item in someone's hand, on their lab bench, or anywhere in their life.

-Product Behavior Consulting (PBC) principals have 30+ years of market research, user experience design, product concept development, market and product requirements development, and program management, in markets as diverse as medical diagnostics, EV charging systems, drug delivery, and astronomical instrumentation.
-Whatever the context, our tools and techniques bring a team from "that's a neat technology" to "that's a successful product."
+Product Behavior Consulting (PBC) principals have decades of market research, user experience design, product concept development, market and product requirements development, and program management, in markets as diverse as medical diagnostics, EV charging systems, drug delivery, and astronomical instrumentation.
+Whatever the context, our tools and techniques bring a team from "that's a neat piece of tech" to "that's a successful product."

 • Turning Market Situations into Market Needs